pogocache/pogocache/README.md

 When memory is low the insert operation will automatically choose to evict some older entry, using the [2-random algorithm](https://danluu.com/2choices-eviction/).

 Low memory evictions free up memory immediately to make room for new entries.
-Expiration evictions, on the other hand, will not free the memory until the entry's container bucket is accessed, or until the sweep operation is called.
+Expiration evictions, on the other hand, free up eventually using periodic background sweeps.
+These background sweeps ensure that no more than 10% of the total cache memory is used up by evicted entries.

 ## Roadmap and status